EEB313/2023-GroupC/Project Proposal.md

 ## Leading Question

 Malaria is a deadly mosquito-borne herpesvirus caused by _Plasmodium spp_ [1,2].
-As a vector borne disease, malaria is primarily transmitted by mosquitoes (_Anopheles_), whose bite allows the entry of _Plasmodium_ into the bloodstream.
+As a vector-borne disease, malaria is primarily transmitted by mosquitoes (_Anopheles_), whose bite allows the entry of _Plasmodium_ into the bloodstream.
 Once in a human host, malaria presents as a set of non-specific symptoms, such as diarrhoea, fever, vomiting, and pulmonary complications [1].
 In many cases, malaria leads to death - in 2021 alone, UNICEF reported more than 600,000 malaria-related fatalities [3].
-Unfortunately, children under the age of 5 were the most vulnerable demographic, comprising a total of 77% of malaria related deaths [3].
-The Democratic Republic of the Congo (DRC) is among the hardest hit countries, representing 12% of all global cases in 2021 [4].
+Unfortunately, children under the age of 5 were the most vulnerable demographic, comprising a total of 77% of malaria-related deaths [3].
+The Democratic Republic of the Congo (DRC) is among the hardest-hit countries, representing 12% of all global cases in 2021 [4].
 Consequently, malaria research is a field of global interest.
-Besides research into the physiological, immunological, and genetic causes and consequences of malaria, many researchers focus on mathematical modelling as a measure to explain infection/death rates [5].
+Besides research into the physiological, immunological, and genetic causes and consequences of malaria, many researchers focus on mathematical modeling as a measure to explain infection/death rates [5].
 Such models inform institutional decisions, especially when environmental, social, economic, and migration-related variables are included [5].

 ## Model Inspiration

 For the first part of our project, we are interested in examining the predictive power of the Ross-Macdonald model for malaria transmission.
 This model is derived from two equations, one of which observes human infections, and the other vector infections (which in this context is mosquitoes) [5,6].
-More specifically, this model focuses on the susceptible population ($S$), the infected population ($I$), and briefly considers the recovered population ($R$).
+More specifically, this model focuses on the susceptible population ($S$), and the infected population ($I$), and briefly considers the recovered population ($R$).
 Here is a quick summary of the different variables used within the model:
 * $a$: mosquito biting rate,
 * $b$: transmission probability from an infectious mosquito to a susceptible human per bite,
 * $c$: transmission probability from an infectious human to a susceptible mosquito per bite,